Troy Brown: Early life

 Brown attended Blackville–Hilda High School in Blackville, South Carolina.
-He was discouraged from playing football, as he was thought too small, beginning at 5'6", 135 lbs.
+He was discouraged from playing football, as he was thought to be too small, starting at the size of 5'6", 135 lbs.
 Still, he lettered in football and track and field.
-His high school team won a state championship in 1988 with a 14–1 record.
+His high school football team won a state championship in 1988 with a 14–1 record.

 College career

-Brown attended Lees–McRae College before it became a 4-year college in 1989–1990.
-In college, Brown was a standout wide receiver, punt returner, and kickoff returner for Marshall University, leading the Division I-AA in both kickoff and punt return average in 1991, a year in which he and quarterback Todd Donnan tied a record by combining for a 99-yard pass play against Virginia Military Institute.
+Brown attended Lees–McRae College before it became a 4-year college, from 1989–1990.
+He then played for Marshall University from 1991–1992, where he was a standout wide receiver, punt returner, and kickoff returner, leading the Division I-AA in both kickoff and punt return average in 1991, a year in which he and quarterback Todd Donnan tied a record by combining for a 99-yard pass play against Virginia Military Institute.
 The following year, Marshall claimed its first national championship with Brown as its primary wide receiver and returner.
 In the championship game, Brown sealed the win by intercepting a Hail Mary Youngstown State pass in the final seconds of the game.

 His career kickoff return average (29.69 yards per return) still stands as an NCAA record, as do his four kickoff returns for touchdowns.
 He scored one touchdown for every eight times he touched the football.

 In 2006, Brown was given a distinguished alumni award by his alma mater, Marshall.